mhsattarian/mapbox-gl-draw-snap-mode/Readme.md

 #### `snapVertexPriorityDistance`

-The min distance from each vertex, where snapping to that vertex would take priority over snapping to line/segments.
+The min distance (in Kilometers) from each vertex, where snapping to that vertex would take priority over snapping to line/segments.

 ### Changing settings